What causes eating disorders?

 Hamilton and Waller (1993) showed that women with eating disorders were more affected by fashion magazine photos, and overestimated their own size and shape after seeing them, than women not diagnosed with eating disorders.

-Elaboration of basic idea that attention and praise that weight loss reinforces dieting and process continues.
+Behavioural - Elaboration of the basic idea that attention and praise that weight loss reinforces dieting and process continues.

-Malfunctions in brain chemistry, linked with distributed levels of neurotransmitters
+Medical - Malfunctions in brain chemistry, linked with distributed levels of neurotransmitters.

-WAY OF GAINING CONTROLS over own life rather that parental control: high incidence in middle class, where lot of pressure to succeed.
+Humanistic - Way of gaining controls over own life rather than parental control: high incidence in middle class, where there's a lot of pressure to succeed.

-Distorted body image and irrational thinking leads to fear of gaining weight.
+Cognitive - Distorted body image and irrational thinking lead to fear of gaining weight.